 There are a number of indoor trampoline parks in Metro Vancouver including Apex Adventure Plex and a couple of Extreme Air Parks.

-CORONAVIRUS IMPACT ON TRAMPOLINE PARKS
+TRAMPOLINE PARKS REOPEN

 To learn more about how the coronavirus is affecting attractions and other places of interest in the region click Vancouver and COVID-19 Closures & Cancellations.